-- 2 Minimum of 2 credits of lower-division health biology elective must be completed, chosen from the lower-division list above.
-Alternately, an additional elective from the upper-division list may be taken, in which case a total of at least 23 credits of upperdivision health biology electives are required. - 3 Minimum of 21 credits of upper-division health biology electives must be completed, chosen from the upper-division list above. - 4 PHY 201, PHY 202, PHY 203 may be substituted with advisor consent. - 5 Advisor approval of all elective choices is required.
-Additional courses from the health biology lists above, and/or suitable courses from BUS, MATH, PHY or PSY are recommended.
+- MATH 243 may be substituted with advisor consent. - 2 Minimum of 2 credits of lower-division health biology elective must be completed, chosen from the lower-division list above.
+Alternately, an additional elective from the upper-division list may be taken, in which case a total of at least 23 credits of upperdivision health biology electives are required. - Minimum of 21 credits of upper-division health biology electives must be completed, chosen from the upper-division list above. - PHY 201, PHY 202, PHY 203 may be substituted with advisor consent. - Advisor approval of all elective choices is required.
+Additional courses from the health biology lists above, and/or suitable courses from BUS, MATH, or PSY are recommended.